Type of Service

 Site Leader Description #2

-In order to expose ourselves to the multifaceted issue of homelessness and understand a variety of approaches organizations may take to combating systemic poverty, we will be serving at 3 different sites to get a more diverse perspective.
-First we will be serving at Caritas of Austin and learning about their long term case management approach as well as providing immediate nutritional assistance through daily lunch counter services.
-Next we will be working for two days at Front Steps, which provides emergency shelter and supportive services to those experiencing homelessness.
-The last two days we will be serving at Community first Village, a tiny home village outside of the city that provides affordable, permanent housing and helps lift residents out of chronic homelessness through a nurturing and supportive community.
-Volunteering will be in the mornings and early afternoons, and then we will take the rest of the day to discuss our experiences, rest, and explore Austin!
+In order to expose ourselves to the multifaceted issue of homelessness, we will be serving at three different sites to get a more well-rounded experience and understand various perspectives.
+First, we will be serving lunch at Caritas of Austin and learning about their long-term case management approach as well as providing immediate nutritional assistance through daily counter lunch services.
+Next, we will be working for two days at Front Steps, a community shelter which provides emergency shelter and supportive services to those experiencing homelessness.
+The last two days we will be serving at Community First Village, a tiny home village outside of the city that provides affordable, permanent housing and helps lift residents out of chronic homelessness.
+Volunteering will mostly be in the mornings and early afternoons, leaving us time to take the rest of the day to discuss our experiences, rest, and explore Austin!

-Homelessness is a profound and deep-seated issue in the city of Austin, Texas, and it is critical for the city to work to ameliorate the conditions of homeless residents and those living below the poverty line.
+Homelessness is a profound and deep-seated issue in Austin, and it is critical for the city to work to improve the conditions of homeless residents and those living below the poverty line.
 The number of people who are homeless in Austin has dramatically increased in the last decade.
-A recent survey in January of 2019 found that around 2250 people are facing homelessness in Austin, Texas, which is a 5% increase from the last year.
+A recent survey in January of 2019 found that around 2,250 people are facing homelessness in Austin, which is a 5% increase from the last year.
 Austin faces issues such as gentrification and a scarcity of affordable housing; these are issues that affect communities nationwide and are also prevalent right in Charlottesville.
-This trip aims to inform participants on these issues in the Austin area and the broader, systemic issues that lead to homelessness, and expose them to a diversity of current efforts to eradicate homelessness in Austin.
+This trip aims to inform participants on these issues in the Austin area and the broader, systemic issues that lead to homelessness, as well as expose them to a wide range of current efforts to eradicate homelessness in Austin.